 How to Protect Yourself Against Internet Trolls

 You’re probably not running for president these days, but you might run a blog or work for someone who’s known in the public eye.
 How do you protect yourself against the trolls who drink You-Flavored Hatorade?
 Here are some tips from experienced domainer Juliet Morris on snagging up domains before the trolls do:

 - Grab the key catchphrases.
 Think about Trump’s “You’re Fired” or Obama’s “Hope and Change.”
 Owning your catchphrase is a smart move.

 - Capitalize on current events: Hillary’s email server issues?
 Trump’s run-ins with reporters?
 All of these are fodder for trolls.

 - Remember, trolls are creative.
 So, set up Google Alerts to track new websites and news items as they come in.

 Have you found a funny website or bought an interesting domain name that pertains to the US presidential campaign, or perhaps another public figure?
 If so, leave it in the comments!
-And if you feel the need to snap up some domain names before the trolls get to them, visit our Registrations page.
+And if you feel the need to snap up some domain names before the trolls get to them, visit our domain name search.